ranton256/opengl_rendering_demo/README.md

 ## Overview

-These instructions and sample code are for setting up OpenGL on a MacOS as of MacOS Monterey and 2022.
+These instructions and sample code are for setting up OpenGL on Mac in Xcode as of MacOS Monterey and 2022.

 They use glew and glfw3 and also glm.
+And libpng for loading textures.

+## Dependencies

+- glfw3
+- glew
+- glm
+- libpng

 ## Setup Instructions

+### Install Homebrew
 Install [Homebrew](https://brew.sh/) if you don't have it already.
 There are different versions and paths they use for Intel binaries and Apple Silicon binaries.

+For Apple silicon homebrew, it is typically underneath /opt/homebrew.
+For Intel it is under /usr/local.

 These release notes at https://brew.sh/2021/02/05/homebrew-3.0.0/ describe how/why for the two paths.

+### Install Libraries

+Install glfw3

-    brew install glfw3
+    /opt/homebrew/bin/brew install glfw3

+And install glew

-    brew install glew
+    /opt/homebrew/bin/brew install glew

 And also glm

     /opt/homebrew/bin/brew install glm

+And libpng

+    /opt/homebrew/bin/brew install libpng

+## Project Setup

-Create an xcode cli project, pick C++.
+Create an Xcode MacOS cli project.
+Choose C++ for the language.
-In build settings: search for paths, header, click +, Then add /usr/local/include or /opt/homebrew/include (or wherever they are)

 Add the header search path in Build Settings tab for it to find the binaries.

+In build settings: search for paths, header, click +,

+Then add /usr/local/include or /opt/homebrew/include (or wherever they are based on Intel/Apple silicon)

 - Intel homebrew: /usr/local/include
 - Apple Silicon Homebrew: /opt/homebrew/Cellar

 Add the binaries you need to link with.
+To do this,

+1. Go to project settings,
+2. Select your target
-To do this, go to project settings, select your target, then Click "Build  Phases" tab, and expand "Link Binary with Libraries" Click +
+3. Then click "Build  Phases" tab,
+4. and expand "Link Binary with Libraries"

-Add openGl framework (built in)
+5. Click +

+Search for and add the OpenGL framework which comes with Xcode.

-Then click + again
+1. Then click + again
-Select "Add Other..."
+2. Select "Add Other..."
-Then select "Add files..." from the drop down.
+3. Then select "Add files..." from the drop down.
-Hit Command + shift + G
+4. Hit Command + shift + G
-Type the path i.e. /usr/local/lib
+5. Type the path for your homebrew libraries: /opt/homebrew/Cellar for Apple silicon
+6. Go into the direcotory named for the specific binary(i.e. glm)
+7. Go into the version subdirectory, /opt/homebrew/Cellar/libpng/1.6.39
-Go into the glew and glfw and glm directories
+8. Go into the "lib" subdirectory within that version.

-Add the libraries files
-The files will be named something like /opt/homebrew/Cellar/glfw/<version>/something.dylib Pick the .dylib files that do not show as an alias.
-There should be one each for each package version.
+9. Find and choose the .dylib files that does NOT show as an alias.

+For example, one of the files on my system is named /opt/homebrew/Cellar/glfw/3.3.8/lib/libglfw.3.3.dylib.

+Repeat the above steps for glew, glfw, glm, and libpng libraries.

+## Code Signing

 If you get a bunch of warnings about signing and team mapping ID when you try to launch you will have to sort out the code signing settings.